elycruz/gulpw/README.md

     domainsToDevelop:

       # Hostname to develop for
-      gulpw-sample.somedomain.com:
+      somedomain.com:

-        # Servers where user can develop for `domainToDevelopFor` (in this case `domainToDevelopFor` is `gulpw-sample.somedomain.com`)
+        # Servers where user can deploy to `domainToDevelopFor`
+        # (in this case `domainToDevelopFor` is `somedomain.com`)
         hostnames: # slots/hosts
-          - -devslot1.gulpw-sample.somedomain.com
+          - -devslot1.somedomain.com
-          - -devslot2.gulpw-sample.somedomain.com
+          - -devslot2.somedomain.com
-          - -devslot3.gulpw-sample.somedomain.com
+          - -devslot3.somedomain.com

         # All website instance prefixes represent the same website just different
         # instances of the website.